-Delisting from the Nasdaq GSM could make trading our common stock more difficult for investors, potentially leading to declines in our liquidity and share price.
 If our common stock is delisted by the Nasdaq GSM, our common stock may be eligible to trade on the Nasdaq Capital Market or an over-the-counter quotation system, where an investor may find it more difficult to sell our stock or obtain accurate quotations as to the market value of our common stock.
 We cannot assure you that our common stock, if delisted from the Nasdaq GSM, will be listed on another national securities exchange or quoted on an over-the counter quotation system.

-An active trading market for our common stock may not develop and you may not be able to resell your shares of our common stock at an attractive price, if at all.
+An active trading market for our common stock may not be sustained and you may not be able to resell your shares of our common stock at an attractive price, if at all.

-Prior to our IPO in March 2021, there was no public market for our common stock.
-Although our common stock is currently listed on The Nasdaq GSM, we cannot assure you that an active trading market for our shares will develop or be sustained.
+Although our common stock is currently listed on The Nasdaq GSM, we cannot assure you that an active trading market for our shares will be sustained.
 If an active market for our common stock does not develop or is not sustained, it may be difficult for you to sell shares you purchased at an attractive price or at all.
 An inactive market may also impair our ability to raise capital to continue to fund our operations by selling our common stock and may impair our ability to acquire other companies or technologies by using our common stock as consideration.